SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

   );
 }
 ```
-**Q51: Streaming & Performance**
+**Q51: Streaming & Performance.
+How Next.js handles streaming & partial rendering?**

-Streaming sends HTML/data to the browser in chunks, not waiting for full response → page renders faster, better perceived performance, especially with SSR
+Streaming sends HTML/data to the browser in chunks, not waiting for full response → page renders faster, better perceived performance, especially with SSR.
+Next.js sends the page to the browser in small HTML chunks instead of waiting for the full page to finish rendering.
+It first streams the layout or shell so the user immediately sees something, and then slower components arrive piece by piece as they finish on the server.

 **Q52:Edge Function in Next.js**